1987 Fiesta Bowl: Bowl selection

 The Fiesta Bowl had been played on New Year's Day since the 1982 game.
 This was because, despite its relatively new status, it frequently featured matchups between highly-ranked conference runners-up or major independents.

 Despite its growing prestige, the Fiesta was not considered by many to be a major bowl game.
 Instead, that distinction was given to four other New Year's bowls— the Cotton, Rose, Sugar, and Orange were all considered major bowls.
 Each of these bowls was required to take at least one conference's champion as per their charters regardless of the team's rank; the Southwest Conference champion hosted the Cotton, the Big Ten Conference and Pac-10 Conference matched up in the Rose, the Big 8 Conference champion hosted the Orange, and the Southeastern Conference champion hosted the Sugar Bowl.
-The Fiesta Bowl had a tie in with the Western Athletic Conference for its first seven years, but not since.
+The Fiesta Bowl had a tie in with the Western Athletic Conference for its first seven years, but the agreement ended after Arizona State and Arizona left the WAC to join the Pac-10.
 Since its debut in December 1971, one team from the West was often invited, but the Fiesta Bowl was not bound by geography.

 The climate of college football was different in 1986, as there were twenty-four independents, as opposed to four in 2017.
 Some high-profile programs were among those twenty-four teams, with Penn State and Miami being two of them.
 Since these teams had no ties to any conference, bowl committees were free to invite them as they saw fit.
-For instance, Penn State was invited to the previous year's Orange Bowl, while Miami received an invite to the Sugar Bowl.
+For instance, Penn State was invited to the previous year's Orange Bowl, while Miami received an invitation to the Sugar Bowl.